humdrum-tools/humdrum-documentation/tool/context/index.md

 Rather than specifying a fixed number of congealed data records, input records can alternatively be amalgamated according to the signifiers present in the input data itself.
-The <span class="option">e</spanoption allows the user to specify an \"end\" signifier.
+The <span class="option">e</span> option allows the user to specify an \"end\" signifier.
 When this signifier is encountered in the input, the input record is appended to the current congealed record &mdash; which is then output &mdash; and a new congealed